Loading...

 Work begins immediately without waiting for insurer approval — stopping the damage from worsening is always the priority.
 After make-safe, your contractor provides a formal contract with full terms and conditions.

 We bill you directly.
 You control the process.
 You submit the documentation to your insurer and claim reimbursement.
 Full claims documentation is provided with every job.
-Payment plans are available through Blue Fire Finance if you need to manage cash flow while your claim is processed.
+Payment plans are available through Equipped Commercial Finance if you need to manage cash flow while your claim is processed.

 What "insurance approved" actually means and why insurers prefer their own panel contractors.